BJKerridge/docusaurus-decoy/docs/2-General Information/02-Our-Space.md

 description: What's where, and how to use it
 ---

 The home of DECOY is the Fortizar [R-2R0G - DECOY](https://evemaps.dotlan.net/map/Pure_Blind-Fade-Cloud_Ring/LY-FY6#ihub) in Pure Blind.
-The remainder of this constellation has Astrahus, and all of our citadels have compression facilities.
+The rest of this constellation has Astrahus, and all our citadels have compression facilities.

 |System|Sec|Citadel|Minor|Major|Explo|Ore|Other|
 |-|-|-|-|-|-|-|-|